 The Commissioner's Chief Finance Officer is M Porter.
-This function is discharged via a contract with Cleveland Police and Crime Commissioner (CPCC) and the CFO's remuneration is reflected in CPCC's accounts.
-During 2016/17 £50k (2015/16 £50k) was incurred in respect of this contract.
+This function is discharged via Cleveland Police and Crime Commissioner (CPCC) and the CFO's remuneration is reflected in CPCC's accounts.

-The Acting Chief Executive Officer is F.Sampson.
-This function is discharged with West Yorkshire Police and Crime Commissioner (WYPCC) and the Acting CEO's remuneration is reflected in WYPCC's accounts.
-During 2016/17 £103k (2015/16 £nil) was incurred in respect of this contract.
+The Acting Chief Executive Officer from 1st April 2016 to 31st July 2016 was S Dennis.
+This function was discharged via Cleveland Police and Crime Commissioner (CPCC) and the Acting CEO's remuneration is reflected in CPCC's accounts.
+From 1st August 2016 the Acting CEO is F.Sampson.
+This function is discharged via West Yorkshire Police and Crime Commissioner (WYPCC) and the Acting CEO's remuneration is reflected in WYPCC's accounts.